cmse822/project-1-team-8/Project1WriteUp.md

 To your project git repo, commit your code for performing the matrix-matrix multiply performance measurements, the plots of your results, and a brief write-up (in plain text or markdown) addressing the above questions and discussing your results.
 Pay particular attention to the comparison between different architectures and give explanations for them.

 ## Part 2: The Roofline Model

 In this part, you will explore the roofline model for analyzing the interplay between arithmetic intensity and memory bandwidth for architectures with complex memory hierarchies.
 Complete the following exercises on the _SAME_ compute architectures that you used in Part 1 above.

 1. Reference the materials on the Roofline Performance model at <https://crd.lbl.gov/divisions/amcr/computer-science-amcr/par/research/roofline/>.
 In particular, look through ["Roofline: An Insightful Visual Performance Model for Floating-Point Programs and Multicore Architectures"](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2008/EECS-2008-134.pdf) and the slides at <https://crd.lbl.gov/assets/pubs_presos/parlab08-roofline-talk.pdf>.
 Done!

 2. Clone the CS Roofline Toolkit, `git clone https://bitbucket.org/berkeleylab/cs-roofline-toolkit.git`.
 Modify one of the config files in `Empirical_Roofline_Tool-1.1.0/Config` as necessary for the machine you are using.
 Done!
 (Cloned locally, not uploaded to Github)

 3. Run the ERT in serial mode on your local machine.
 Report the peak performances and bandwidths (for all caches levels as well as DRAM).
 Where is the "ridge point" of the roofline for the various cases?
+    In response below, obtained by running on the HPCC (See roofline.png)

 4. Consider the four FP kernels in "Roofline: An Insightful Visual Performance Model for Floating-Point Programs and Multicore Architectures" (see their Table 2).
 Assuming the high end of operational (i.e., "arithmetic") intensity, how would these kernels perform on the platforms you are testing?
 What optimization strategy would you recommend to increase performance of these kernels?